 Hamilton finished 2008 with an overall record of 8-7 and qualified for the four-team league tournament for the first time.
 During the regular season, the Continentals shut out a Rensselaer team that was nationally ranked at the time, and won a thrilling overtime contest at William Smith that clinched the team's first postseason appearance since 1995.

 Strong academic performance is an integral part of the program.
-Four student-athletes made the NESCAC fall all-academic team in 2011, and eight players earned a spot on the NFHCA Division III Academic Squad.
-Hamilton also received the NFHCA National Academic Team Award for the ninth straight year for achieving a team grade point average of 3.0 or higher during the first semester of the academic year.
+Four student-athletes made the NESCAC fall all-academic team in 2012, and eight players earned a spot on the NFHCA Division III Academic Squad.
+Hamilton also received the NFHCA National Academic Team Award for the 10th straight year for achieving a team grade point average of 3.0 or higher during the first semester of the academic year.
 Callaghan made the 2010 College Sports Information Directors of America Academic All-District Women's At-Large Team for the District I College Division.